raas-dev/configent/README.md

 ### Server (default)

-Nothing is prompted by `install.sh`.
-It is non-interactive and thus suitable for cloud-init.
+Script `install.sh` is non-interactive and suitable for cloud-init when run as user with passwordless sudo (recommended), or as root.

 Fork this repo, comment or uncomment the wanted tech stacks in `install_apps`, and change the curl URL to point to your public fork.